 Applicants with a 3rd Class Honours degree (or equivalent qualification acceptable to the University) will be considered on a case-by-case basis, if they can demonstrate appropriate experience with in-service training, acceptable to the School.

-Applicants who do not meet the entry requirements should contact the Programme Co-ordinator for advice.
+Applicants who do not meet the entry requirements but have a professional qualification may be considered on a case-by-case basis.
+Such applicants should contact the Programme Co-ordinator for advice.

 For information on international qualification equivalents, please check the specific information for your country.